Background in Health Service Executive (HSE)

 On our enabling projects like HIT, CR, and shared business services finance, we have a number of new projects there such as a new single finance system for the entire healthcare service, activity-based funding models being introduced, and implementing our people’s strategy.
 Behind all of that, we’re implementing electronic healthcare records systems right across our services.

 The drivers come from a number of sources.
-The two big sources for us would be, as an organization that’s responsible under law for delivering health care services, it’s incumbent for us to ensure that we’re doing this to the best possible standards and level of performance.
-Naturally, as an organization, we drive ourselves hard and have a program of work in place to do that.
+The two big sources for us would be, as an organisation that’s responsible under law for delivering health care services, it’s incumbent for us to ensure that we’re doing this to the best possible standards and level of performance.
+Naturally, as an organisation, we drive ourselves hard and have a program of work in place to do that.
 We also take our direction from the lawmakers.
-Our government has issued a number of strategies over the years and this program attempts to bring those all together into a cohesive set or project, programs, and deliverables.
+Our government has issued a number of strategies over the years and this program attempts to bring those all together into a cohesive set or project, programs, and deliverable.
 The most recent in which we are working out the alignment of our current portfolio to refer to the logic care report.
 It’s a very ambitious, ten-year plan that is cross parties.
 We would like to see that as our vision with going forward.

 At the end of the day, the citizens elect their government and set the policy.
 Our job is to implement that policy.
 Vey often those priorities will be determined for us.
 To some extent, we have to say what’s doable and not doable.
 We interact with our colleagues in the department of health very closely.
 In fact, we have them involved in the governance of the projects and programs.